Home PhotoAcute Studio PhotoAcute Mobile

 Important: You should keep w/W ratio for each zoom level, so the higher zoom will require longer distance.

-Taking the photographs
+Taking the photos

 Set of photos to take at each combination of zoom level and aperture

-Important: pictures should not be pixel-to-pixel coincident.
+Important: the pictures should not be pixel-to-pixel coincident.
 You should slightly dispose the camera or the target before taking each next picture (make sure that the auto focus area hits the target).
 About 5 millimeters camera displacements are enough.

 It is recommended to tilt the monitor a little so that the horizontal movements of the camera should lead to both horizontal and vertical movements of the picture in the photo.